elixtcode/senior-village-connect/README.md

 ---

-## ✅ Key Features
+## Key Features (Prototype Phase)

-- QR-based visitor check-in and logging system
+- Prototype of a QR-based visitor check-in and logging system
-- Resident activity logs and association dues tracker
+- Initial screens for resident activity logs and association dues tracking
-- Clean, readable UI optimized for elderly users
+- Clean, readable UI designed with elderly users in mind
-- Password-free access model tailored for seniors
+- Password-free access model tailored for seniors (OTP planned)
 - Responsive layout using Tailwind CSS and React
 - QR code logic built with React hooks and typed data structures

 ---